 Spiritual Law of Sin and Death

-The Apostle Paul wrote of being free from the law of sin and death (Rom.
-8:2).
+(Reading time: 2 minutes) The apostle Paul wrote of being free from the law of sin and death.
 Since spiritual death is what a person deserves for engaging in sin (Rom.
-6:23), the “law of sin” is also the “law of sin and death” (Rom.
-7:23, 25, NIV).
+6:23), the “law of sin and death” is also the “law of sin” (Rom.
+8:2; 7:23).

 When we accepted Jesus as Savior and Lord, he set us free from the law of sin and death, and he no longer condemns us for our sin (Rom.
 8:1-2).
-Our spirits are now free from slavery to sin and released from the law (Rom.
+We’re now free from slavery to sin and released from the written law of Moses (Rom.
 6:6; 7:6).
-Yet Paul admits our flesh – our physical bodies plus our sinful thinking and behavior – can still be enslaved to sin (Rom.
+Yet Paul admits our flesh – our physical bodies plus our sinful thinking and behavior – can still be enslaved to the law of sin (Rom.
 7:23, 25).

 We still live in this sinful world, so our minds and bodies remain affected by sin.
 God won’t redeem our physical bodies until the Lord returns for us, but we’re to renew our minds by repenting; that is, by making our thinking conform to the Bible (Rom.
 12:2).
 As we do that, we’ll think more like God and less like the world, so we’re less inclined to sin.

 Because we serve Jesus as Lord, we’re destined for eternal life and glory, not eternal punishment, and he won’t condemn us for our sin.
 But if we continue indulging in sinful thinking and behavior, we become increasingly vulnerable to Satan’s influence, and the spiritual law of sin guarantees we’ll continue experiencing the natural consequences of our sin in this life.